Haiti

 Usage of EBA Preferences

-About 16% of overall imports from Haiti make use of EBA preferences.
-The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, currently stands at 55.1%.
+About 11% of the EU's total imports from Haiti make use of EBA preferences.
+The preference utilisation rate, which represents the ratio of preferential imports to GSP eligible imports, stood at 44% in 2023, lower than in previous years, being a reflection of the fragile political situation in the country.

 Trade with the EU